The Deni Ute Muster Terms & Conditions

 Q: Is there a cash option still available?

-A: Vendors will still be taking cash and eftpos as well as RFID wristbands for selected vendors.
-However, all Bars and Ute Muster Official Merchandise can only be purchased by using your RFID wristband.
+A: Some vendors may offer cash and eftpos options however, all vendors will be utilising the RFID payment system – which is the preferred method of payment at our festival.
+All Bars and Ute Muster Official Merchandise can only be purchased by using your RFID wristband.

 Q: When will the top-up(cash up) / refund stations be open?

-A: Stations will be open on-site and Muster HQ from the following times; Muster HQ’s top-up (cash up) station will be available in the week leading up to the muster and over the weekend.
+A: Stations will be open on-site and at Muster HQ from the following times; Muster HQ’s top-up (cash up) station will be available in the week leading up to the Muster and over the weekend.

 Thursday from 2.00pm – 10.00pm located near gate 1.